ibm-cloud-docs/openshift/openshift_odf_rdr_roks.md

 1. Install the OpenShift Data Foundation add-on version 4.17 or later on the primary and secondary managed clusters.
 Make sure you select the **Enable DR** option and enable NooBaa installation during the ODF installation.
 For more information, see [Installing the OpenShift Data Foundation add-on](/docs/openshift?topic=openshift-deploy-odf-vpc#install-odf-console-vpc).

-1. As GlobalNet was enabled during the Submariner add-on installation, update the `ACM Managed Cluster Name` in the `storagecluster` resource’s `multiClusterService` section for ODF to use GlobalNet.
+1. In the `storagecluster` resource’s `multiClusterService` section, update the `ACM Managed Cluster Name` to allow ODF to use GlobalNet.
 For more information, see [Creating an OpenShift Data Foundation cluster on managed clusters](https://docs.redhat.com/documentation/red_hat_openshift_data_foundation/4.17/html/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/rdr-solution#creating-odf-cluster-on-managed-clusters_rdr){: external}.
     ```sh
     kubectl patch storagecluster -n openshift-storage ocs-storagecluster --type merge -p'{"spec":{"network":{"multiClusterService":{"clusterID":"managed-cluster-1-dr-odf","enabled":true}}}}’
     ```
     {: pre}

 1. Verify the service exports.
-This might take a few minutes).
+This might take a few minutes to show in the output.
     ```sh
     oc get serviceexport -n openshift-storage
     ```